startupengine/startupengine/README.md

-# SmartStartup: the CMS for Startups
+# StartupEngine: the CMS for Startups

-SmartStartup is a beautiful &amp; open-source content, marketing, and analytics platform **for startups**.
+StartupEngine is a beautiful &amp; open-source content, marketing, and analytics platform **for startups**.

 Powered by [Contentful](https://contentful.com), [Laravel](https://laravel.com), and [Webslides](https://github.com/webslides/webslides/).